 “There’s more to reality than what we can perceive.”
 The young man continued as he collected his thoughts.
 He pointed out the science behind his existence, the meaning of the tree that stood next to them.
 The family eating by the bench feet away, the creatures that routinely move on their own, to the distance beyond his awareness.
 “Do you know why we keep finding distance stars?
 Why the universe never seems to have a end?”
 The elder man waited for his answer.
 “Because we live in an infinite plane.”

 “A three dimensional virtual eternity where nothing lives forever.”
 The young philosopher trailed back to the sky.
 “We are raised into a system that binds us to be obedient and kind.
 To mind your manners and care for our neighbor.
 If you fall from the system, the system rites you back in.
 We are told we are at peace.
 We are told other worlds come in peace.
 What is famine?
 What is poverty?
 What are diseases?
-No one cares to think because that doesn’t exist, they are just a name.”
+No one care to think because that doesn’t exist, they are just a name.”

 Blue was the moon, crescent and present as ever.
 The pulsing stars jeweled its light.
 Silence whispered in a subtle tune.
 “There’s a world out there.”
 He continued.
 His face, towards the sky, blew up from the light reflecting in his eyes.
 “A world beyond this reality.
 People talk about them.
 Some have gone there.”
 The elder man rolled his eyes.
 “There are plenty of chatroom's immersed by the same awareness craving to be free.
 Sites devoted to waking up the masses, save us from reality.”